nikizadehgfdl/platforms/samples/gpu/README.md

 ```
 nvfortran -mp=gpu -stdpar gpu_offload_test2d.f90 -o gpu_offload_test2d; ./gpu_offload_test2d
 ```
-The following is a sample of the output of this test on a machine with a V100 Nvidia GPU
+The following is a sample of the output of this test on a machine with a

+##### Tesla V100-PCIE-32GB
 ```
 Wed Dec 13 15:32:47 EST 2023
      subroutine Aij <-- (Ai-1,j + Ai+1,j + Ai,j-1 + Ai,j+1)/4